joiom/hello-world/README.md

-# hello-world
+# Welcome to the JOIOM github space
-just another repository
+just another joiom repository
+all items here are CC0